Note: see session law sections for effective dates.

 (d) An applicant and license holder must have a program grievance procedure that permits persons served by the program and their authorized representatives to bring a grievance to the highest level of authority in the program.

-(e) The applicant must be able to demonstrate competent knowledge of the applicable requirements of this chapter and chapter 245C, and the requirements of other licensing statutes and rules applicable to the program or services for which the applicant is seeking to be licensed.
-Effective January 1, 2013, the commissioner may require the applicant, except for child foster care, to demonstrate competence in the applicable licensing requirements by successfully completing a written examination.
+(e) The commissioner may limit communication during the application process to the authorized agent or the controlling individuals identified on the license application and for whom a background study was initiated under chapter 245C.
+The commissioner may require the applicant, except for child foster care, to demonstrate competence in the applicable licensing requirements by successfully completing a written examination.
 The commissioner may develop a prescribed written examination format.

-(f) When an applicant is an individual, the individual must provide:
+(f) When an applicant is an individual, the applicant must provide:

-(1) the applicant's taxpayer identification numbers including the Social Security number, and federal employer identification number if the applicant has employees;
+(1) the applicant's taxpayer identification numbers including the Social Security number or Minnesota tax identification number, and federal employer identification number if the applicant has employees;

-(2) the complete business name, if any, and if doing business under a different name, the doing business as (DBA) name, as registered with the secretary of state; and
+(3) if doing business under a different name, the doing business as (DBA) name, as registered with the secretary of state;

-(g) When an applicant is a nonindividual, the applicant must provide the:
+(g) When an applicant is an organization, the applicant must provide:

-(1) applicant's taxpayer identification numbers including the Minnesota tax identification number and federal employer identification number;
+(1) the applicant's taxpayer identification numbers including the Minnesota tax identification number and federal employer identification number;

-(2) complete business name, and if doing business under a different name, the doing business as (DBA) name, as registered with the secretary of state;
+(2) at the request of the commissioner, a copy of the most recent filing with the secretary of state that includes the complete business name, and if doing business under a different name, the doing business as (DBA) name, as registered with the secretary of state;

-(h) At the time of application for licensure or renewal of a license, the applicant or license holder must acknowledge on the form provided by the commissioner if the applicant or license holder elects to receive any public funding reimbursement from the commissioner for services provided under the license that:
+(i) At the time of application for licensure or renewal of a license under this chapter, the applicant or license holder must acknowledge on the form provided by the commissioner if the applicant or license holder elects to receive any public funding reimbursement from the commissioner for services provided under the license that:

 (1) the applicant's or license holder's compliance with the provider enrollment agreement or registration requirements for receipt of public funding may be monitored by the commissioner as part of a licensing investigation or licensing inspection; and